jvde-github/AIS-catcher/README.md

 ### DBMS support

-Currently we are experimenting with a simple feature that writes messages to a database (PostgreSQL).
-The setup is fairly flexible.
+We have added a simple feature that writes messages to a database (PostgreSQL).
+The setup is fairly flexible and can be tailored to the particular needs.
 First create an empty PostgreSQL database, e.g on an Ubuntu distribution (this might be different on your system):
 ```console
 sudo -u postgres createdb ais
 ```